I can't get into the BIOS on my computer. How to enter BIOS on a laptop

-Everyone meets the BIOS.
-When you turn on the machine, messages on a black screen before the beep and the start of loading the OS are the result of executing one of the procedures of this program.
-Not good advanced users PCs may know about it, but they never tried to enter BIOS and did not carry out any manipulations.
-Let's talk about everything in detail.
+There is a BIOS for everyone.
+When you turn on the machine, messages on the black screen before the beep sounds and the OS starts loading are the result of executing one of the procedures of this program.
+Not good experienced users PCs may know about it, but they have never tried to enter the BIOS and have not carried out any manipulations.
+We'll tell you everything in detail.

 What is BIOS

-Without software The computer is just a bunch of iron.
-In order for it to start functioning, it must initially have some software stored in read-only memory (ROM) at startup.
+Without software The computer is just a bunch of hardware.
+In order for it to start functioning, it must initially be loaded with some kind of software at startup, stored in a read-only memory device (ROM).
 Windows or any other operating system take up too much space.
-Initially, the machine must run the BIOS.
-The name of this program in the transcription of the English abbreviation " basic I/O system».
+Initially, the machine should start the BIOS.
+The name of this program in the transcription of the English abbreviation “ basic input/output system».

-When the machine is turned on, it checks all its components, sets the modes, and starts the operating system loader.
-It is simply impossible to replace the BIOS version, it is stored in a non-volatile microcircuit on the motherboard.
+When you turn on the machine, it checks all its components, sets the modes and launches the operating system loader.
+You cannot simply replace the BIOS version; it is stored in a non-volatile chip on the motherboard.
 True, it can be reflashed, but this is a rather complicated procedure.
-We also note that on older machines, many operations could be performed even without an OS, for example, listening to music.
-Yes, and Windows itself of the first versions was just an add-on to the BIOS, expanding its capabilities.
+Note also that on older machines many operations could be performed even without an OS, for example, listening to music.
+And Windows itself in the first versions was just an add-on to the BIOS, expanding its capabilities.

-This is not an exhaustive list.
-By managing a computer not only from Windows, but also through the BIOS menu, you can increase the efficiency and performance of your computer.
+This is not a complete list.
+By controlling your computer not only from Windows, but also through the BIOS menu, you can increase the efficiency and performance of your computer.

 • UEFI.

-The first two differ slightly in interface not only between themselves, but also depending on the versions, but the principle of operation in them is almost the same.
+The first two differ slightly in interface not only among themselves, but also depending on the versions, but the principle of operation in them is almost the same.

-UEFI- an innovative product that has appeared relatively recently.
-It has its own graphical interface, is intuitive and allows you to work in it with the mouse.
-In addition, with its help, the OS loads much faster.
+UEFI- an innovative product that appeared relatively recently.
+It has its own graphical interface, is intuitive and allows you to work with the mouse.
+In addition, with its help the OS loads much faster.

-It doesn't matter if the computer is running Windows 7 or Windows XP or higher.
+It makes no difference whether the computer is running Windows 7 or Windows XP, or an older version.
 By default, most machines mean that you can enter the BIOS by pressing the F1 or Delete key at boot (during the Post diagnostic procedure, before the beep).
-But some manufacturers motherboards assign other keys or their combinations, you can find out exactly how to enter in the documentation for it or your computer.
-If there are no paper instructions, then you can always find an electronic version, but not always in Russian.
-Also, during the download process, a hint is displayed if you have time to read it.
-Typically, it's something like " Press F1 to enter Setup" indicates that you need to press F1 .
+But some manufacturers motherboards Other keys or their combinations are also assigned; you can find out exactly how to enter in the documentation for it or your computer.
+If paper instructions are not available, you can always find an electronic version, but not always in Russian.
+Also, during the loading process, a hint is displayed if you have time to read it.
+Typically it's something like " Press F1 to enter Setup" means you need to press F1.

-If you still haven’t found a key or a combination of them, and the question is how to enter the BIOS, then we will list their main options for the most popular and widespread companies today that produce PCs and motherboards.
-How to enter BIOS not in desktop computer, and on a laptop - the procedure is the same, only on some of them the Fn key can be additionally used, which is not available on desktops.
+If you still haven’t found a key or their combination, and the question is how to enter the BIOS, then we will list their main options for the most popular and widespread companies producing PCs and motherboards today.
+How to enter BIOS not in desktop computer, and on a laptop - the procedure is the same, only on some of them the Fn key can be additionally used, which is not present on desktops.

 Less common brands use the same options to enter the BIOS.
-As you can see, there are not very many of them and can be easily sorted out.
+As you can see, there are not very many of them and you can easily sort through them.

-In order to have time to press a key or a combination of them at system startup, almost all users use the following method: they begin to quickly repeat keystrokes simultaneously with turning on the machine.
-Sometimes, especially when you need to press a keyboard shortcut, pressing PAUSE to pause the boot helps, but not on all systems.
-If you didn’t have time, then let the OS boot, start the reboot and repeat all the operations again.
-But there may be another difficulty, which will be discussed below.
+In order to have time to press a key or a combination of keys when starting the system, almost all users use the following method: they begin to quickly repeat the presses simultaneously with turning on the machine.
+Sometimes, especially when you need to press a keyboard shortcut, pressing PAUSE helps to pause the boot, but not on all systems.
+If you don’t have time, then let the OS load, start a reboot and repeat all the operations again.
+But another difficulty may arise, which will be discussed below.

 Even if the correct press does not work

-Sometimes you know for sure from the instructions for the motherboard how to open the BIOS, but this does not work.
-Most likely you have a USB keyboard and it is blocked by another device connected to this port.
+Sometimes you know exactly from the instructions for the motherboard how to open the BIOS, but it doesn’t work.
+Most likely you have a USB keyboard and it is blocked by another device connected to that port.

-• we release all USB connectors and leave only the keyboard;
+• free all USB connectors and leave only the keyboard;

 • if there is a connector, connect a regular PS/2 device.

-After that, you should get into the BIOS.
+After this you should be in the BIOS.

 How to enter BIOS if the system boots very quickly

-This issue occurs on modern Windows 8 and above computers that have UEFI, and instead of a conventional hard drive, there is a solid state drive.
-In them, the system boots instantly, and you can not only read the hint, but also press a key.
+This issue occurs on modern Windows 8 and later computers that have UEFI, and instead of a regular hard drive there is a solid-state drive.
+In them, the system boots instantly, and you cannot not only read the hint, but also press a key.

-But there is a way out, since in these operating systems you can enter the BIOS when the system is booted.
+But there is a way out, since in these operating systems you can enter the BIOS when the system is loaded.

 The sequence of actions will be as follows:

-1. Press Win + C. The Win key is most often indicated by the OS logo, wavy windows.
+1. Press Win + C. The Win key is most often indicated by the OS logo and wavy windows.

-2. Choose " Options", can be designated " Setting or just a gear.
+2. Select " Options", may be designated " Setting"or just a gear.

 3. Find " Change settings».

-5. Then choose " Special download option" And Reload Now.
+5. Then select " Special download option" And Reboot now.

-6. After that, in the window that opens, select " Diagnostics».
+6. After it, in the window that opens, select “ Diagnostics».

 7. Then find " Extra options ».

-After completing these steps, you will be in BIOS menu on Windows 8 UEFI.
+After completing these steps you will be taken to BIOS menu on Windows 8 UEFI.

 Sign in from Windows 10